Featured

 Causes of Dominant Behavior

-Many pet owners may not establish basic obedience training or a set of household rules that their dogs are expected to follow.
-When dogs aren't given structure or clearly defined rules, they may perceive themselves as leaders.
-In essence, humans must assert themselves as the "alpha" or the guiding force in various situations.
+• Insufficient Training: When dogs aren't given a clearly defined set of rules, they may perceive themselves as leaders.
+Humans must act as the "alpha" or the guiding force in the home.

 Strategies for Correcting Dominant Behavior